schlomo/automirror/README.md

 ## SYNOPSIS

-`automirror`
+`automirror` [-i | --interactive | <OUTPUT>]

 ## DESCRIPTION

-automirror automatically configures the attached monitors in a mirror configuration.
+automirror automatically configures the attached monitors in a mirror configuration that is optimized for the _primary display_ and makes all other outputs scale to that.

-automirror has no options as it determines the required operation from the connected and active monitors.
+The primary display is set via

+  * command line as the first argument, e.g. `automirror HDMI3`

+  * the environment variable `AUTOMIRROR_PRIMARY_DISPLAY`

+  * an interactive dialog when called with the **-i** option, e.g. `automirror -i`

 automirror uses RandR scaling to mirror the primary display to the other displays while driving the other displays at their native resolution.